Chesterkxng/alx-system_engineering-devops/0x00-shell_basics/README.md

 : a scripty that moves all files begenning with an uppercase to another directory 101-cleans-emacs
-: a script that deletes all files in the current working directory that end with "~"
+: a script that deletes all files in the current working directory that end with "~" 102-Tree
+: a script that creates directories and subdirectories